HL7-cz/szz/input/pagecontent/scope-and-content.md

 According to the amendment to the Act on the Electronisation of Healthcare, the recording person is:
 - Healthcare provider who participate in preventive care or screening programs.
-- Healthcare provider who ascertain data mandatorily included in the emergent health record (e.g., information on blood group, allergies, adverse effects of medicines, etc.).
+- Healthcare provider who ascertain data mandatorily included in the emergency health record (e.g., information on blood group, allergies, adverse effects of medicines, etc.).
 - Inpatient care providers who record data on medicinal products used during a patient's hospitalization.
 - The Ministry of Health (MZČR), which makes data on dispensed medicinal products available through the electronic prescription (eRecept) system.